jfdoming/dotfiles/README.md

 Open `vim` and install all plugins: `:PluginInstall`

+Clean any existing plugins: `:PluginClean`

-Restart `vim` and make sure all error messages have disappeare and make sure all error messages have disappeared.
+Restart `vim` and make sure all error messages have disappeared.

 That's it!